Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 4:

-Mary: Thank you, but I’m not interested. / Thank you and sure let’s schedule a demo on Tuesday at 4:00 PM.
+Mary: Thank you, but I’m not interested. / Thank you and sure let’s schedule a demo for Tuesday.

-You: No issues have a nice day, congrats again! / Great!
+You: No issues, congrats again!
+Have a nice day / Great!
 I’ll see you then.
+Congrats again!

 Script 5:

 You: Hey Mary!
 I came across your company’s website and was thoroughly impressed by its design.
-But I also noticed that you aren’t using any e-signing tool, is there any reason for that?
+But I also noticed that you aren’t using any live chat or chatbot — is there a reason for that?

 Mary: Okay, tell me more about it.